JuliaParallel/Dagger.jl/docs/src/task-spawning.md

 argument is *not* an [`DTask`](@ref) (instead, some other type of Julia object), it'll be passed as-is to the function `f` (with some exceptions).

+!!! note "Task / thread occupancy"
+    By default, `Dagger` assumes that tasks saturate the thread they are running on and does not try to schedule other tasks on the thread.
+    This default can be controlled by specifying [`Sch.ThunkOptions`](@ref) (more details can be found under [Scheduler and Thunk options](@ref)).\
+    The section [Changing the thread occupancy for low-utilization tasks](@ref) shows a runnable example of how to achieve this.

 ## Options

 The [`Options`](@ref Dagger.Options) struct in the second argument position is